arangodb/docs/3.6/drivers/java-reference-view-analyzers.md

   - **properties**: `Map<String, Object>`

     The properties used to configure the specified type.
-Value may be a string, an object or null.
+Value may be an object or null.
 The default value is null.

   - **features**: `Set<AnalyzerFeature>`